Estranged from media mogul friend, Hungary PM seeks new allies

 Hungary’s publicly owned media largely toes the government line, but it is not widely watched, leaving Orban needing help from private networks to spread his message.

-MMG could also benefit from a centralization of state advertising into the new National Communications Office (NKH), which will have the final say over a planned annual spend of 25 billion forints ($92.43 million).
-The government has been criticized for buying advertising mainly in pro-Fidesz media.
+MMG could also benefit from a centralisation of state advertising into the new National Communications Office (NKH), which will have the final say over a planned annual spend of 25 billion forints ($92.43 million).
+The government has been criticised for buying advertising mainly in pro-Fidesz media.

 Asked if the government would work with the new media group to get out its political message, Orban’s chief of staff Janos Lazar told Reuters it did not matter who was behind the venture.

-“Everything depends on how many people watch a program, read an article or listen to a broadcast,” he said.
+“Everything depends on how many people watch a programme, read an article or listen to a broadcast,” he said.